How to File IRS Form 1040 Schedule E

 The IRS would most likely consider you to be self-employed if you're actively involved with your rentals.
 You would therefore file Schedule C rather than Schedule E, and you would be subject to the self-employment tax in addition to income tax.

 Like rental income, Schedule E is only appropriate for reporting royalties if you're not self-employed.
 Authors, songwriters, and others who might be expected to hold copyrights are generally self-employed by IRS standards.
 They would file Schedule C, not Schedule E, for royalties received.

 The distinction is whether you personally hold the copyright and if publishing is an ongoing activity for you, not a one-and-done isolated deal.
 If so, the IRS takes the position that you created the asset with the intention that it would earn income, so you're self-employed and subject to the self-employment tax.
-Check with a tax professional to make sure of your status.

 Schedule E Losses